tkman59/bluemix-letsencrypt/README.md

 Once ready:

 1. download/clone this repo
+2. install the requests package (e.g. pip install requests)
-2. rename domains.yml.example to domains.yml
+3. rename domains.yml.example to domains.yml
-3. enter your email address (e.g. for certificate renewal reminders)
+4. enter your email address (e.g. for certificate renewal reminders)
-4. enter your custom domain name and its corresponding hostnames
+5. enter your custom domain name and its corresponding hostnames

 Each [host].[domain] combination will become a separate DNS name in the SAN field of the requested certificate.
 Set the first host value to '.' to set the Subject Common Name to the name of the domain.